 In 2021, the evaluation team observed coach training sessions in Term 2 and 3, while for 2022 and 2023 DBE training quality assurance monitoring reports were relied upon.
 These observations aimed to evaluate the nature, quality and content of the coach training and to assess the effectiveness of the EGRP coaching model.
-The implementing agency conducted the training sessions with the coach coordinator, coaches, subject advisors, and district coordinators in attendance.
+The training sessions were conducted by the implementing agency, with the coach coordinator, coaches, subject advisors, and district coordinators in attendance.
 The recruited coaches had all received specialised training prior to the EGRP since they had been involved in the RSP project, completed a coaching course, and had an education background either as teachers, trainers or subject advisors.
 The EGRP external coach training, therefore, mainly focused on the specific pedagogies included in the structured learning programme, assuming extensive prior knowledge of most aspects of literacy teaching and coaching practice.